 The next day they were assembled in 100 men formations and marched to the Port Area of Manila where they boarded the Erie Maru.
 The hold was divided into box spaces and twelve men were assigned to each box.
 There was only enough room in a box for six men to sleep at a time.
 The POWs quickly became infested with bedbugs and lice.
 The hold smelled from the gasoline that was being stored in it and quickly was joined by the smell of human excrement.
 The next morning the POWs were fed rice and spinach soup.
 At noon, they received rice and dried fish.
 For dinner, they had corned beef and rice.
 The POWs assigned to cooking discovered the Japanese officers had a large stock of captured American pork and slipped it to the men in the holds which resulted in many of the POWs developing dysentery.
 The trip to Lasang took thirteen days because the ship made stops at Iloilo, Panay, and Cebu, Mindanao.
 At Iloilo, they buried one man who had died.
 The POWs arrived at Lansang on November 7.

-When they arrived at the camp, the POWs were in such bad shape that the ranking Japanese officer, Major Mida, ordered them fed.
+The trip to Lasang took thirteen days because the ship made stops at Iloilo, Panay, and Cebu, Mindanao.
+At Iloilo, they buried one man who had died.
+The POWs arrived at Lansang on November 7.
+When they arrived at Lasang, they found another 1,000 POWs already in the camp who had been captured in the Wisayans Islands or on Mindanao.
+Unlike them, these POWs had been allowed to keep their possessions.
+At the encouragement of Capt.
+Albert LaFleur – who was in this group and their chaplain – they shared things with the new arrivals they did not need.
+The new POWs were in such bad shape that the ranking Japanese officer, Mayeda, ordered them fed.
 They ate pork and beef, rice cabbage pinch, squash onions, potatoes, and peanuts which were all produced on the farm.
 From the orchards, they were given fruit which included raw and cooked plantains.
-It was discovered that there wasn’t a single doctor in the entire detachment of POWs.
 The sick were given medical treatment and there was enough water for drinking, bathing, and laundry.
 When the recuperation took too long, their diet was cut to rice and greens soup.

 At the camp, the POWs were housed in eight wooden barracks that were about 148 feet long and about 16 feet wide.
 A four-foot-wide aisle ran down the center of each barrack.
 In each barrack, were eighteen single-deck bays with wooden decks.
 Twelve POWs shared a bay which meant that 216 POWs lived in each of the barracks.
 The number was reduced to 8 men in a cage.
 To prevent escapes, four cages were later put in a bay.
 Each cage held two POWs.
 The roofs of the building were galvanized iron.
 Other buildings in the compound were Nipa barracks.